forcedotcom/source-deploy-retrieve/HANDBOOK.md

 ### The `bundleSourceAdapter`

 Like the name suggests, this adapter handles bundle types, so `AuraDefinitionBundles`, `LightningWebComponents`.
-A bundle component has all its source files, including the root metadata xml, contained in its own directory.
+A bundle component has all its source files contained in its own directory.
+Most bundle types have a root metadata xml, but it's not required (ex: WaveTemplateBundle) and it might not be an xml file (ExperiencePropertyTypeBundle)
 **Example Structure**:

 ```text